-- Consent: Outset UK Group may in some circumstances need your consent to use your personal information.
+- Consent: Outset Group may in some circumstances need your consent to use your personal information.
 You can withdraw your consent by contacting us;

-- Obligations under a contract: Outset UK Group may need to collect and use your personal information to enter into a contract with you or to perform our obligations under a contract with you;
+- Obligations under a contract: Outset Group may need to collect and use your personal information to enter into a contract with you or to perform our obligations under a contract with you;

-- Legitimate interests: Outset UK Group may use your personal information for what we identify as our legitimate interests or those of a third party.
+- Legitimate interests: Outset Group may use your personal information for what we identify as our legitimate interests or those of a third party.
 We have a legitimate interest in providing legal and professional services, provided that all relevant personal data safeguards are in place and our clients have a legitimate interest in receiving that advice;

-- Compliance with the law: We may use your personal information as necessary to comply with applicable laws and regulations; and
+- Compliance with the law: we may use your personal information as necessary to comply with applicable laws and regulations; and

-- Legal Claims: Because processing is necessary for the establishment, exercise or defence of legal claims.
+- Legal Claims: because processing is necessary for the establishment, exercise or defence of legal claims.

 We share and process data within the Group so as to provide the best possible service to our clients.
 We may also share your personal information outside of the Group.
 This may include: